osrf/ros2multirobotbook/src/ros2.md

   will show you how to create your own applications and modify existing software for your specific application.

-While this books aims to cover the basics it should be made clear that ROS, like almost all software is a moving target.
-Technology moves quickly, and while print media is helpful and delivering high fidelity instruction, that instruction can become rapidly outdated.
+While this book aims to cover the basics it should be made clear that ROS, like almost all software, is a moving target.
+Technology moves quickly, and while print media is helpful at delivering high fidelity instruction, that instruction can become rapidly outdated.
 For this reason we start this chapter with a meta-discussion of ROS resources that can be used to help you in your learning process.